 8. Martina Franca

-Nestled in the province of Taranto, Martina Franca is a picturesque town known for its baroque architecture and attractive historic centre (pictured below).
+Nestled in the province of Taranto, Martina Franca is a pretty town known for its baroque architecture and attractive historic centre (pictured below).

 Martina Franca, Puglia

-Martina Franca is renowned for hosting an annual summer opera festival since 1975, called Festival della Valle d’Itria.
+Martina Franca has been renowned for hosting an annual summer opera festival since 1975 called Festival della Valle d’Itria.
 Every July, the festival is held in the Piazza Plebiscito and draws crowds from all over the country to experience classical concerts and opera performances

 Check current prices of hotels and lodgings in Martina Franca on Booking.com here.